cjbrooks12/scripture-apps/app/composeApp/src/commonMain/kotlin/com/copperleaf/biblebits/minigames/partners/song/readme.md

-Listen to a song snippet from one of our Abide Partners (a non-skippable ad)
+Listen to a song snippet from one of our Copper Leaf Partners (a non-skippable ad)